When and where on 25.10. can be seen over Germany

 What to watch out for during a partial solar eclipse – protect your retina with glasses

 The Federal Office for Radiation Protection in Salzgitter has already issued a warning for the partial solar eclipse on October 25 to observe the spectacle with the naked eye.
-While the Perseids in October 2022 or the biggest Super moon of the year in July 2022 could be observed with the naked eye, the office recommends not to do this in the darkness under any circumstances.
-Instead, you should protect your eyes with solar eclipse glasses or sun protection goggles.
+While the Perseids in October 2022 or the biggest Super moon of the year in July 2022 could be observed with the naked eye, the office recommends not to do this in darkness.
+Instead, you should protect your eyes with solar eclipse glasses or sun protection glasses.
 However, conventional sunglasses and welding goggles, sooty glass, X-rays, CDs, folded emergency blankets and black film strips should not be considered for observing the eclipse as they do not reliably protect the eyes.

 In any case, one should not look at the sun with the naked eye.
 This can cause irreparable damage to the eyes and even blindness.
 Conventional sunglasses or creative DIY projects also offer no protection.
 If you want to protect yourself safely to observe the partial solar eclipse, you should not only consider special solar eclipse glasses.
 These light protection goggles have special filter foils that only let through one hundred-thousandth of the sunlight.